ennmichael/marionette/README.md

 using the standard ctypes module for language bindings.

 ### Running
-To run the project, simply start it using the Python interpreter, version 3.7 or higher should work.
+To run the project, simply start it using the Python interpreter 3.7 or higer.

 ### Demos
 ![Demo 1](demos/1.gif)